As an Amazon Associate, I Earn from Qualifying Purchases. Read Disclaimer

 - Rely on fast charging and better voice command support via on-device Siri.

-- Like the sleek black stainless steel case with the Milanese loop.
+Check Apple Watch Series 8 Best Price Buy the Apple Watch Series 4 if you:- Like the sleek black stainless steel case with the Milanese loop.

 - Want a functional watch with ECG at a potentially lower price.